-The following table sets forth the number of shares of Sempra Energy Common Stock beneficially owned at March 1, 2004 by each director, by each of the executive officers of the Sempra Energy utilities named in the compensation tables of this Information Statement, and by all directors and executive officers of SDG&E and SoCalGas as a group.
-These shares, in the aggregate, represent less than 1% of Sempra Energy's outstanding shares.
+The following table sets forth the number of shares of Sempra Energy Common Stock beneficially owned at March 1, 2005 by each director, by each of the executive officers of the Sempra Utilities named in the compensation tables of this Information Statement, and by all directors and executive officers of SDG&E and SoCalGas as a group.
+These shares, upon giving effect to the exercise of exercisable options, represent approximately 1% of Sempra Energy's outstanding shares.